*Wander safe, wander local. Check your region’s local health guidelines before heading out.

-Check out the list below for five chilly experiences that you’ll want to mark off the list, and tell everyone about.
+Check out the list below for five chilly experiences that you’ll want to mark off your bucket list, and tell everyone about.

 Ice Climbing Adventures

 Whether you go by guide or with a gang of friends, this winter ice climbing is the latest activity to get adventure seekers outdoors.
-For those new to the sport, try a customized guided trip with Yours Outdoors, where you can take on the challenge of climbing a 50ft man-made ice wall with the beauty of #MyHaliburtonHighlands as your backdrop.
-With experienced instructors on hand and safety equipment provided, nothing but the thrill of adventure will be on your mind.
-Afterwards, celebrate your icy feat with hot beverages in a warming hut.
+For those new to the sport, try a customized guided trip with Yours Outdoors, where you can take on the challenge of climbing a 50-foot man-made ice wall with the beauty of #MyHaliburtonHighlands as your backdrop.

 If do-it-yourself ice climbing is more your style, head to the Madawaska Highlands or Calabogie areas for some of Ontario’s best and most scenic climbing.
 Warmer weather and salt run-off from encroaching urban development in southern parts of the province mean adventure seekers increasingly look further north for reliable conditions, meaning the cliffs and crags of Ontario’s Highlands make for the perfect climbing destination year after year.